phetsims/qa/doc/qa-book.md

 When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/rc-test-template.md).
 There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).
 The template should specify what exactly needs to be tested.
 Here are the steps you need to follow for a release candidate test:

 1. Familiarize yourself with the simulation.
 2. If the developer wants you to test previous issues, then test those first.
+THey should be marked with "status:ready-for-qa" and, if they are fixed, should be checked off and closed.
 3. Open the testing matrix.
 4. Choose a device and browser combination that hasn’t been tested.
 Add your initials to indicate that you are testing that platform.
 5. Perform the below tests and fill out the testing matrix.